 What are the steps for company liquidation in Slovenia?

+The document must be deposited before starting the process at the Registry.
+Each communication made by the company must state, from the moment of publication, besides its name, the addition “in liquidation”.
 An individual is appointed to take care of the process, named liquidator.
-He is usually a former member of the management structure.
+He/she is usually a former member of the management structure.
 He/she can be dismissed and replaced by a court’s order in case of a valid petition submitted by a debtor or a creditor.

-He/she must send a notification to all known creditors to register their claims within a specific timeframe (not less than 30 days from the day on which the invitation was recorded), appoint an individual to take care of company’s books and official documents after the liquidation, cover the company’s claims, recover the company’s debts, elaborate all the necessary documents for liquidation, such as the following:
+The liquidator must send a notification to all known creditors to register their claims within a specific timeframe (not less than 30 days from the day on which the invitation was recorded) and the person is in charge with a set of activities, such as the following:

 After covering the creditor’s claims, the Slovenian entrepreneurs can choose to continue with the business and cancel the process by delivering a written notification to the Registry, signed by all the shareholders or the general members of the partnership.
 If not, the process of company liquidation continues by elaborating a new report related to the process and the way the remaining assets should be divided.

-If it is approved, the process of distribution of assets don’t take longer than 30 days.
+If it is approved, the process of distribution of assets shouldn’t take longer than 30 days.
 After that, the liquidator must notify the Registry to delete the company, he/she is released from its function and the company is officially not allowed to perform any activities under the previous name.